La Rotta dei due Mari

 Height difference: +90/-330

-Just 15 kilometers from Taranto as the crow flies, Crispiano is known for being the territory of “The Hundred Farms,” and the town still retains intact its simple nature that is deeply tied to the land.
+Just 15 km from Taranto as the crow flies, Crispiano is known as the land of “The Hundred Masserie,” and the town still preserves its simple character, deeply rooted in the land.

-The territory of Crispiano has been inhabited since prehistoric times, as evidenced by numerous finds from the Greek era, including a very interesting “grave goods” from the 4th century that constitutes one of the most important pieces of the famous “Ori di Taranto.”
-The small town stands on both sides of the Vallone Lizzitello where you can admire the Vallone Caves, once the refuge of Basilian monks.”
+The area of Crispiano has been inhabited since prehistoric times, as evidenced by numerous artifacts from the Greek period, including a very interesting “grave goods” from the 4th century that constitutes one of the most important pieces of the famous “Ori di Taranto.”
+The small town lies on both sides of the Vallone Lizzitello, where the Vallone Caves can be admired, once a refuge for Basilian monks.

-In December 2015, the European Community awarded the territory of “Le Cento Masserie” in Crispiano , the prestigious and important recognition of “European Destination of Excellence for tourism and local gastronomy.”
+In December 2015, the European Community awarded the territory of “Le Cento Masserie” in Crispiano the prestigious recognition of “European Destination of Excellence for tourism and local gastronomy.”

-With the free Cammini d’Italia app, you can plan and walk the Rotta Dei due Mari (Route Of The Two Seas) in total safety, being able to plan the stages in detail and walk the route thanks to the integrated GPS technology that supports your orientation during your adventure.
+With Cammini d’Italia’s free app, you can plan and walk the La Rotta dei due Mari in total safety, being able to plan the stages in detail and walk the route thanks to the built-in GPS technology that supports your orientation during your adventure.

 The app also includes a complete digital map of all the paths surveyed to date on our portal, giving you a wide range of choices among the many paths in the Belpaese.